 Why this exists

 Building ramp and bank-linking flows from scratch means a separate KYC review per provider, per-region payment rail integrations, and ongoing institution coverage.
-Meld consolidates those into one provider that Sumvin operates server-side.
-Partners call the Sumvin Platform API; Sumvin handles the Meld credentials, customer mapping, KYC passthrough, and webhook routing.What ships today
+Meld consolidates those into one provider.
+You call the Sumvin Platform API — ramp sessions, linked accounts, institution discovery — and the user stays inside a single hosted widget for every payment and bank-connect flow.What ships today

 | Slice | Status | What it covers |